Table of Contents[Hide][Show]

 On the bathroom vanity, I found a full line of C.O.
 Bigelow bathing products along with cotton swabs and swipes.
 The vanity features drawers so I could stow my products among cotton towels and a pair of signature robes.

 For guests who use their time in the bath to catch up on the daily happenings, the bathroom features a small TV with a remote.
-The make-up mirror along with decorative lights beside the bathroom’s mirror provided light for dressing.
+The make-up mirror and decorative lights beside the bathroom’s mirror provided light for dressing.

-During our stay, I made reservations for Sunday brunch at Balthalzar (80 Spring Street).
-The French brasserie offers classics for breakfast, like Eggs Benedict and Brioche French Toast.
+But we were in Soho, so we had to venture out.
+I made reservations for Sunday brunch at Balthalzar at 80 Spring St. The French brasserie offers classics for breakfast, like Eggs Benedict and Brioche French Toast.

 TravelingMom Tip: Reservations recommended for weekend brunch.

-For a quick breakfast bite, try Dominique Ansel Bakery (189 Spring Street) for coffee and croissants.
-Another choice for French pastries and breakfast, Ladurée (398 Broadway) offers delightful macarons along with a full menu.
+For a quick breakfast bite, try Dominique Ansel Bakery (189 Spring St.) for coffee and croissants.
+Another choice for French pastries and breakfast, Ladurée (398 Broadway) offers delightful macarons and a full menu.

 During my visit, I found nine treatment rooms at the spa with access to the outdoor lounging area with a lap pool and beverage service.
 With a wet and dry sauna rooms, the spa features an extensive list of services for women and men.

-For guests who work out on a trip, the Trump SoHo features Technogym equipment.
+For guests who work out on a trip, The Dominick features Technogym equipment.
 A personal trainer can be arranged along with athletic wear for guests not bringing their own.
 In-room yoga kits are available along with a map of nearby jogging paths.

-Staffed with a lifeguard, the Trump SoHo features an outdoor, rooftop pool, for guests to enjoy seasonally (May through October).
-From the outdoor lounge chairs or cabanas, guests can order craft cocktails and gourmet bites from the Bar D’eau.
+The Dominick features an outdoor, rooftop pool, for guests to enjoy seasonally (May through September).
+From the outdoor lounge chairs or cabanas, guests can order poolside cocktails and made-to-order sushi from the Terrace on 7.

-Located at 246 Spring Street, the Trump Soho is about an hour from New York’s Kennedy Airport.
-I used a cab to get to and from the hotel.
+Located at 246 Spring St., The Dominick is about an hour from New York’s Kennedy Airport.
+I used a cab to get to-and-from the hotel.
 The bellman can arrange any transportation needs.

-For guests comfortable with the NYC Metro System, the Trump Soho is about a block from the Spring Street Station with A, C, and E subway trains.
+For guests comfortable with the NYC Metro System, The Dominick is about a block from the Spring Street Station with A, C, and E subway trains.
 The Houston Street Station for the 1, 2, and 5 subway trains is about three blocks away.
 I used the subway to get around Manhattan during my stay.

 Since parking in NYC is expensive and hard-to-find, I recommend not driving.
-Though valet parking is available at Trump SoHo.
+Though valet parking is available at The Dominick.